 LDAP uses an object oriented approach to data and data modeling which includes object definitions (collection of data attributes and rules) and object inheritance.

 The statements which describe the object classes and attributes are different in Open LDAP versions 1.2 and 2.x.
 Unless you require a unique custom configuration it is easiest to use the pre-defined object inetOrgPerson (RFC 2798) included with OpenLDAP 2.x or to define an new object which inherits the inetOrgPerson object schema.
-Each LDAP data entry has a "Distinguished Name" (DN) by which it is identified.
-Each component of the DN is called a "Relative Distinguished Name" (RDN).
-Operations against the LDAP data include adding, deleting, modifying and querying based on a query filter. |

-| LDAP Configuration/Operation: |
+LDAP Configuration/Operation:

 slapd.conf:

-The main difference between OpenLDAP Versions 1.2 and 2.x is in the object and attribute definitions.
+The main difference between OpenLDAP 1.2 and 2.x is in the object and attribute definitions.
 OpenLDAP 2.x objects and attributes use OID's while version 1.2 does not.
 The slapd and database directives are close to being the same with minor enhancements in version 2.x.

 Password Encryption and Security: See the OpenLDAP password FAQ